Funding for Graduates

 Clarendon Awards

-All applicants who have submitted before the scholarship deadline are automatically considered for the University's prestigious Clarendon Awards, covering fees and maintenance for three years.
+All applicants who have submitted their applications before or in time for the January deadline are automatically considered for the University's prestigious Clarendon Awards, covering fees and maintenance for three years.
 Over the last few years, some 4-7 of these each year have gone to Archaeology applicants, awarded on the basis of merit.

 School of Archaeology Awards